home

 However, as of Ember-cli 4.9.0, prototype extensions are disabled by default in new Ember applications.
 This change was made to align more closely with standard JavaScript behavior and to avoid potential conflicts with other libraries or future language features.

-If you have an existing application that relies on prototype extensions, you can still enable them by setting the EmberENV.EXTEND_PROTOTYPES
+If you have an existing application that relies on prototype extensions, you can still enable them by setting the EmberENV.EXTEND_PROTOTYPES flag to true in your config/environment.js file:

-in your config/environment.js
+config/environment.js

 ENV = {